5 BPM systems for your business: automation, case studies, and ROI

 5. Ready-made templates for retail, manufacturing, and services speed up implementation. -

-6. Full CIS localization: interface, documentation, 24/7 support with no delays. — Business analysts configure forms and logic without developers. —
+6. Fully localized in CIS: interface, documentation, 24/7 support without delays. - Business analysts configure forms and logic without programmers. -

-8. Complex interface for beginners: training required. —
+8. Complex interface for beginners: training is required. -

-9. Slow technical support on the basic plan. —
+9. Slow support on the basic plan. -

 10. Requires server infrastructure (on-premise) or a cloud subscription.